-Despite the cancellation I still wanted to adapt this quiche recipe, but didn’t want to be stuck with a lot of leftovers.
-So I decided to miniaturize it.
+Despite the cancellation I still wanted to make quiche, but didn’t want to be stuck with a lot of leftovers.
+So I decided to miniaturize things.

 This recipe was tasty enough, but it didn’t really wow me.
-The hash brown crust, the primary allure of the recipe, was a bit soggy in places – even though I pressed the potatoes dry as instructed.
+The hash brown crust, the primary allure of the recipe, was a bit soggy in places – even though I pressed the potatoes dry.

 Granted, I used my cheap toaster oven to bake this and sometimes when you drastically reduce a recipe, you don’t always get the best results.